 A few caveats and suggestions as we begin:

 We highly recommend our SCBBQ Trial Locator Map.
-It was built for travelers and SCBBQ enthusiasts.
+We built our map for travelers and SCBBQ enthusiasts.
 With your permission, it will find your location and show you the 25 closest SCBBQ restaurants within 100 miles of you.
 And, if you like, you can filter the results so that it only shows you certain matches, like those that take cash only or those who serve a mustard sauce.

 Remember, CALL AHEAD.
 As we said, most of these are small family-owned restaurants.
 Most are not open every day of the week, and it would not be unusual — particularly around a holiday — for them to close up shop because they have sold out, are traveling, have an event to cater, or simply have more pressing business that needs to be tended to.

 There are, of course, many SCBBQ restaurants that are not “on” or even near an interstate.
 As noted above, we have chosen to exclude these restaurants from our list, but do not fret.
-Following this series, we will begin another series on the “Must Visit” SCBBQ restaurants within each of our primary geographic regions, but we felt we could best serve those traveling around our state by focusing first on our major roadways, so this is where we begin.
+Following this series, we will begin another series on the “Must Visit” SCBBQ restaurants within each of our primary geographic regions.
+However, we felt we could best serve those traveling around our state by focusing first on our major roadways, so this is where we begin.

 We hope this series helps you find just the right place to stop as you make your way around the state.
 Longtime residents may discover new places and visitors can get a true taste of SCBBQ.